markhartel/pwtc-mileage/README.md

 activate it from the Plugins management page.
 After activation, this plugin will create five new tables and twelve new views in the Wordpress database.
 A **Rider Mileage** menu group will be added to the admin menu bar and shortcodes created to allow you to add mileage-related content to your pages.
-A new user role named **statistician** will be created to allows a user access to the **Rider Mileage** menu group pages.
+A new user role named **statistician** will be created to allow a user access to the **Rider Mileage** menu group pages.
 ### Plugin Uninstall
 Deactivate and then delete the **PWTC Mileage** plugin from the Plugins management page.